vishalcloudyuga/dcos-website/README.md

 ## Link checking

-Validating links requires building and running a local site.
-You can run as a standalone process (documented here), or alternatively as a part of a [docs build](#updating-the-documentation).
+Validating links requires building and running a local site.You can run a local site as a standalone process or alternatively as a part of a [docs build](#updating-the-documentation).

 1. Build the website server Docker image: